galaxyproject/galaxy-hub/src/public-galaxy-servers/osdd-molecular-property-diagnostic-suite-mpds/index.md

 ## Comments

+* "The mission of the OSDD-Chemoinformatics is to promote and co-ordinate world-class research (and training) in Chemoinformatics within India and to provide state-of-the-art Chemoinformatics support to Indian researchers working on myriad aspects of Chemoinformatics.
+Present portal introduces readers to MPDS (Molecular Property Diagnostic Suite), a software toolset that rationally diagnoses (druggable) molecules. "
 * "MPDS 1.0 consists of six modules.
 It covers informatics (DataBases, File format conversion), structure and analogue based drug design approaches (Property calculation, QSAR, Docking)."

 ## User Support